Easy Breakfast Casserole

 - Add hash browns, bell pepper, green onions, chopped bacon, and 2 cups cheese to baking dish.
 Carefully stir just to mix ingredients together.

-- In a separate bowl whisk together eggs, cream, cayenne, salt, and pepper, and pour evenly over hash brown mixture.
+- In a separate bowl whisk together eggs, half and half, cayenne, salt, and pepper, and pour evenly over hash brown mixture.

 - Top with remaining cheese.